Kampo: Approved Kampō medicines

 Today in Japan, Kampō is integrated into the Japanese national health care system.
 In 1967, the Ministry of Health, Labour and Welfare approved four Kampō medicines for reimbursement under the National Health Insurance (NHI) program.
-In 1976, 82 kampo medicines were approved by the Ministry of Health, Labour and Welfare.
-This number has increased to 148 Kampo formulation extracts, 241 crude drugs, and 5 crude drug preparations.
+In 1976, 82 Kampō medicines were approved by the Ministry of Health, Labour and Welfare.
+This number has increased to 148 Kampō formulation extracts, 241 crude drugs, and 5 crude drug preparations.